Blog

 Ultimately, the essential questions facing the healthcare system will not be answered for some time to come.
 There will be considerable unwinding to be done should there be even minor changes to the ACA.
 But even as we await a SCOTUS decision, states and Congress could act to provide a stable path for important protections and consumer supports within existing federal outlays.
 On a stand-alone basis such an effort may be politically difficult, but contingency funding through a stimulus mechanism is straight-forward and could be followed with regulations that accommodate states through distribution routes to give states the flexibilities to stabilize disruption and piece together similar protections.
 States will very much continue to have a large say with health insurance.
 They will also need to act to ensure that they have the necessary authorities and infrastructure.
 So, while it is possible to substantially limit disruption, it requires concerted action at the State and Federal levels, and stakeholders willing to engage on making it work.

-For questions, please contact Matt Powers.
+For questions, please contact our expert below.

 Read the full version of this article, including an ACA timeline and ACA by the numbers.